xToken/CompMod/webpages/alien_overview.md

 	- New Active Ability to provide energy at 10 energy per second.
 	- Both the shift passive and active abilities scale with the shifts sustenance level
 	- Costs 2 tRes, lasts for 6s with 6s cooldown
+	- Active ability requires the Shift to be flourishing

 ### Shade:
 	- Increased move speed from 1.5 to 3